Ethics and Reproductive Technology

 Artificial Insemination

 There is a pivotal distinction between Artificial Insemination Donor (AID) and Artificial Insemination Homologous (AIH).
 AID, or heterologous insemination, makes use of donor sperm from a third party, whereas AIH refers to artificial insemination by use of the woman’s partner.
-The distinction is crucial as bioethicists of all backgrounds have to consider the questions unique to using sperm from a third-party, such as anonymous donors, disclosure laws, lineage, etc. Dr. Islam notes that within an Islamic context, it is permissible only within an Islamically valid marriage.[8]
+The distinction is crucial as bioethicists of all backgrounds have to consider the questions unique to using sperm from a third-party, such as anonymous donors, disclosure laws, lineage, etc. Dr. Islam notes that within an Islamic context, it would be permissible only within an Islamically valid marriage.[8]
 So this excludes third-parties (AID) and posthumous sperm retrieval, which remain an area of concern for bioethicists.

 In Vitro Fertilization